mrjoshbear/after-sundown-2e/5-danger-and-conflict/4-weaponry-and-hazards.md

 | Car              | Huge   | 3     | 1L     | |
 | Boulder          | Huge   | 3     | 1L     | |

+**Example:** Lacking any other weapons, Nolan grabs a round-looking rock off the ground to throw at some street toughs that are about 10 meters away.
+That's Close range, which means he doesn't have a range penalty.
+His player rolls his Strength + Athletics (since he's better with that than combat) + 0 bonus for a rock, and gets 3 hits against the threshold of 2 needed to hit a target at 10 meters.
+The tough has to make a Soak Test against 6 normal damage: 4 for Nolan's strength, 1 for the rock, and 1 for the net hit on the attack.

 ## Armor & PPE

-_Some people wear their armor on the inside, as some sort of metaphorical refusal to emotionally connect with others.
-I find that kevlar vests are much more effective at stopping bullets._
+_"Some people wear their armor on the inside, as some sort of metaphorical refusal to emotionally connect with others.
+I find that kevlar vests are much more effective at stopping bullets."_

 Characters will sometimes wear armor or other protective gear.
 Armor makes it less likely that a character will die when placed into a deadly situation.
 Armor is heavier than normal clothes, and wearing it is tiring.
-However, there are characters in After Sundown who have Patience of the Mountain and literally do not get tired.
-And they often wear armor all the time, even to sleep.
+However, there are characters in After Sundown who have Idomitability and literally never tired.
+They can wear armor all the time, even to sleep.
 It should be noted however that most of the world has a level of civilization that makes wearing armor problematic socially.

 Armor has a different rating against different kinds of attacks.
 The Ballistics rating applies against guns and explosives and the like.
 The Melee rating applies against knives and claws in addition to baseball bats and large thrown objects like rocks and cars.
 And finally, the Heat value applies against getting set on fire and also cold.
 The rating of armor adds additional soak dice.
-In addition, a character with an armor rating can buy a number of hits on soak tests equal to their armor rating at the rate of 1 hit per three dice.
-So a character with 2 Armor against an attack could set aside 3 soak dice for one automatic hit or 6 soak dice for 2 automatic hits.
+Also, a character with an armor rating can buy hits on soak tests at the rate of 1 hit per three dice.

 Most armor does not cover the character's whole body, and an attacker who knows about the armor can attack the unarmored bits by voluntarily increasing their to-hit threshold by 1.
 For armor that truly covers the whole body, such as riot gear or hazmat suits, that is not an option.
 Remember that outré armor like that is often rather hard to explain socially, so even characters who _could_ wear such comfortably usually don't.